What is a Performance Bond?

 - Fees for agent or broker’s services

 Every job is unique and requires specific underwriting.
 The points mentioned above should be considered as a starting point to estimate cost.
-Factors such as special insurance company surety programs, their preference for certain niches, and risk tolerance also come into play when the cost of the performance bond is determined.
-To know exactly where you stand, its best to speak to a surety bond broker that is specialized and experienced with performance bonds.
+Factors such as special insurance company surety programs, their preference for certain niches, and risk tolerance also come into play when the cost of the construction job completion bond is determined.
+To know exactly where you stand, its best to speak to a surety bond broker that is specialized and experienced with providing bonding.

 Anyways, to give you some numbers:

-COST – Here are some quick ball park figures for a performance bond on a $100k job
+COST – Here are some quick ball park figures for a $100k job

 - Bond premium (0.75% to 1%) – $750 to $1,000